nf-osi/usagereports/README.md

 4. As a playground and learning resource for R analytics and Snowflake.

-## Development notes

-This package is still in development; a version 1.0 is aimed for some time in 2024.
-Changes to be expected:

-- Legacy warehouse functions and templates are deprecated and will be removed in the version 1.0 release.
-- Workflow reconfiguration and new utils that will use Snowflake as the new data warehouse source.
-- Google Analytics and Synapse data prep templates will be split into separate templates for better modularity/understanding.

 ### Templates

-#### Data prep templates

 **Data warehouse (purple domain)**
 - Snowflake template is WIP.